feelixs/cli/README.md

 # SSoTme-Open-Source-Tools
-Open source tools for leveraging the SSoT.me toolset from any platform or environment.
+[SSoT.me Platform](http://SSoT.me) - The Single Source of Truth Toolbox!

 ## About A Single Source of Truth
-Software based on a single source of truth is software that does not tolorate duplication.
+Software based on a single source of truth is software that does not tolorate duplication of Authority.
+"Source Code" is frequently a terrible place for decisions about how software should work.
+SSoT development is based on the notion that there should always be one, Authoritative place for these decisions.

 *SSoTme* is a command line package manager like NPM, Bower, Nuget, etc - however, the packages delivered are dynamic in nature.
 If 100 projects install a bower package, they all get the